-- step.tcl Manages the current status of the design by monitoring checkpoints. - synthesize.tcl Manages the details regarding the synthesis phase. - implement.tcl Manages the details regarding the module implementation phase. - pr_utils.tcl Manages the details regarding the top-level implementation of a DFX design. - run.tcl Launches the actual runs for synthesis and implementation.

-log utils.tcl Handles report file creation at key points during the flow.
+- step.tc1: Manages the current status of the design by monitoring checkpoints. - synthesize.tcl: Manages all the details regarding the synthesis phase. - implement.tcl: Manages all the details regarding the module implementation phase. - dfx_utils.tcl: Manages all the details regarding the top-level implementation of a DFX design. - run.tcl: Launches the actual runs for synthesis and implementation. - log_utils.tcl: Handles report file creation at key points during the flow.

-Remaining scripts provide details within these scripts (such as other utils.tcl scripts) or manage other Hierarchical Design flows (such as hd utils.tcl).
+Remaining scripts provide details within these scripts (such as other utils.tcl scripts) or manage other Hierarchical Design flows (such as hd_utils.tcl).